xDaryamo/puccini/puccini-tosca/README.md

 ### TOSCA Quirks

 **pucini-tosca** supports "quirks", via the `--quirk/-x` switch, which are variations on the default grammar rules.
 The reason this is required is unfortunate: the low quality of the TOSCA spec, riddled as it is with gaps, inconsistencies, and errors, means that there's too much room for varying interpretations of the spec as well as missing functionality.
 Puccini aims to adhere as closely as possible to the spec, literally and in spirit, but also must be pragmatic.
 Quirks allow Puccini to smooth incompatibilities with other tools and work around a few TOSCA pain points.
 Example of use:

-    puccini-tosca compile weird.yaml -x substitution_mappings.requirements.list
+    puccini-tosca compile weird.yaml -x data_types.string.permissive

 The list of supported quirks is maintained [here](../tosca/parser/QUIRKS.md).